 Susan Anderson has long been actively involved in the international folk dance community as a dancer, singer and musician.
-As the leader of the International Folk Sounds orchestra and the Macedonian village band Izvornotes, she sings and plays many instruments including gaida (bagpipe), balalaika, violin, guitar, and tambura.
-She leads the Beaver International Folk Dancing group, performs Appalachian clogging with Fiddlekicks, and is a musician with contra dance band SPUDS.
+As the leader of the International Folk Sounds orchestra and Ajde folk band, she sings and plays many instruments including gaida (bagpipe), balalaika, violin, guitar, and tambura.
+She helps lead the Beaver International Folk Dancing group, performs Appalachian clogging with Fiddlekicks, and is a musician with contra dance band SPUDS.
 In her spare time, she jogs and skis around the world with her husband.

 Jane Carver Jane Carver is the Artist-in-Residence for The Association for Cultural Equity: The Alan Lomax Archive, and a co-founder of the performance series Low Stakes.
 She composes original works for accordion and voice, which she performs in tandem with her visual art work, including sculpture, photography and works on paper.
 She is a graduate from the Hunter College MFA studio arts program, an alumnus of Yasna Voices, and a member of the band Scrap Gold.

 Anne Ehrhart--on extended leave of absence--has been an enthusiastic singer and folk dancer for most of her life.
 She has performed with diverse ensembles; from large choral groups such as Bucks County Choral Society and the Philadelphia Revels to tiny ensembles such as the Greenwood Singers, a Renaissance madrigal group she founded, directed & costumed.
 She plays percussion with Svitanya, and is our primary administrator.
 In 1998 she joined Slaveja with her daughter Leela, and together they became founding members of Svitanya.
 In addition, she currently performs with folk dance band Ajde, and leads the International Folk Dance Club at Ann's Choice in Warminster, PA.
 After 20-plus years as a software engineer at Mellon Bank, she served for several years as the Managing Director of Voloshky Ukrainian Dance Ensemble.